stellardave/prefect/docs/cloud/index.md

 ## Prefect Cloud REST API

-The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from Prefect clients to Prefect Cloud or a local Prefect server for orchestration and monitoring.
+The [Prefect REST API](/api-ref/rest-api/) communicates data from Prefect clients to Prefect Cloud, or a local Prefect server for orchestration and monitoring.
 This API is mainly consumed by Prefect clients like the Prefect Python Client or the Prefect UI.

 !!! note "Prefect Cloud REST API interactive documentation"